-Robert Anderson asked why the Town has not paid the retently the amount of \$9,300.00 to Desert Pipeline Co.
-Robert Anderson asked why the lown has how payment in the amount of \$9,300.00 to Desert Pipeline Co.
-Discussing payment in the amount of the fire hydrant leaking on south Silvena payment in the amount of \$3,300.00 to was held pertaining to the fire hydrant leaking on south Silver & responsibility to \$1. was held pertaining to the life in was held pertaining to the life in and it should have been Desert Pipeline's responsibility to fix it and it should have any complaint after the final legal publication. and it should have been Desert Fipeline and It Mr. Anderson remarked any complaint is not his and he was not notified about this issue before or after some discussion Trustee Towns is not his and he was not notified the legal publication.
-After some discussion Trustee Towne made: motion to withhold \$500.00 to cover the damages on Mr. Dow's property & pay Desert Pipeline \$8,800.00.
-Seconded by Trustee Carter.
+Robert Anderson asked why the Town has not paid the retently in the amount of \$9,300.00 to Desert Pipeline Co.
+Discussion Robert Anderson asked why the rown has not paid the retention payment in the amount of \$9,300.00 to Desert Pipeline Co.
+Discussion baid pertaining to the fire hydrant leaking on south Silvero payment in the amount of \$9,500.00 to be been besert Pipeline's responsibility to fire St. was held pertaining to the first hydrone's responsibility to fix it and it should have been Desert Pipeline's responsibility to fix it. and it should have been Desert Fipeline after the final legal publication of the was not notified about this issue before on at Mr. Anderson remarked any complained about this issue before or after is not his and he was not notified about this issue before or after After some discussion Trustee Tormo after is not his and he was not notified about the legal publication.
+After some discussion Trustee Towne made: the legal publication.
+After some the damages on Mr. Dow's property motion to withhold \$500.00 to cover the damages on Mr. Dow's property motion to withhold \$000.00 to cover and the second by Trustee Carter.
 Motion carried unanimously.

-On behalf of Domestic Water Line Project for Thomas Bracewell, Phyllis and William McFillen who bought properties from Crystal Oil Crystal Oil is now prepared to honor their contractual obligation to pay for a water tap to both properties.
-The owners are requesting that the tap fees be accepted by the town in the amount of \$4,700.00 and installation of the tap be indefinitely postponed along with the monthly \$21.00 with the monthly \$21.00 fee until a later date as needed by the Mr. Lindauer presented a design of water lines to these sin Block 18 for Cartella design of water lines to these properties in Block 18 for Crystal Oil Company, both scenario A and B. Trustee Towne made a motion of the fees and the fee B. Trustee Towne made a motion to accept \$4,700.00 for tap fees and the owners not be charged \$21.00 the owners not be charged \$21.00 monthly fee until the meters are installed.
+On behalf of Domestic Water Line Project for Thomas Bracewell, Phyllis and William McFillen who bought properties from Crystal Ol Crystal Oil is now prepared to honor their contractual obligation to pay for a water tap to both properties.
+The owners are requesting that the tap fees be accepted by the town in the amount of \$4.700.00 and installation of the accepted by the town in the amount of along \$4,700.00 and installation of the tap be indefinitely postponed alow with the monthly \$21.00 of the tap be indefinitely postponed alow with the monthly \$21.00 fee until a later date as needed by the owners.
+Mr. Lindauer procented a later date as needed by the owners.
+Mr. Lindauer presented a design of water lines to these s in Block 18 for Great lines to the second lines properties in Block 18 for Crystal Oil Company, both scenario A ad B. Trustee Towne made a motion B. Trustee Towne made a motion to accept \$4,700.00 for tap fees and the owners not be changed \$21.00 the owners not be charged \$21.00 monthly fee until the meters and installed.
+Seconded by Trustee Control of the meters and the installed.
 Seconded by Trustee Carter.
 Motion carried.

-After some discussion Trustee Towne made a motion to accept allows but that it be modified to accept and a motion to accept a motion and a motion a m Scenario A but that it be modify to a six inch line that continues we hancock and the alley between Hancock and the six inch line that continues we seconded by the seconded b the alley between Hancock and the river going north.
+After some discussion Trustee Towne made a motion to accept allow but that it be modify the Towne made a motion to accept Scenario A but that it be modify to a six inch line that continues to the alley between Hancock and the minute inch line that continues to Seconded M the alley between Hancock and the river going north.